 What is business management?

-Business managers are also looked to as leaders in their organisation, and need to be able to motivate and inspire staff to excel in their roles.
+Business managers are leaders in their organisation, and need to be able to motivate and inspire staff to excel in their roles.
 It is important to have both interpersonal skills and commercial awareness to be a successful manager.
 Management skills include problem solving, communication and decision making, as well as strategy development and financial planning.

 About this course